top of page

 4. Francis Wallace

 His first of 17 books, Huddle!, was published in 1930 by Farrar & Rinehart.
 Several of those stories and books became the basis for motion picture screenplays.
-His first of seven motion pictures, Touchdown, was released by Paramount Pictures in 1931.
+Touchdown, his first of seven motion pictures, was released by Paramount Pictures in 1931.
 Kid Galahad was released by Warner Bros. in 1937 and was remade in 1962.

 In 1937, Wallace launched what would become an industry with the release of annual college football predictions under the title of Pigskin Preview in the Saturday Evening Post and Annual Football Preview in Collier's.
 His prominence as a sportswriter led to jobs as a commentator for the CBS TV network and the ABC radio network.